 The Serendipity block is one of the easiest patterns to paper piece using Peggy’s Quick-Strip Method.
 Even beginners are able to make this pattern quickly and easily.
 Use it alone as a wall hanging or use it as a setting block with other 12” blocks.
 It also makes a great border.
 It also offers many design possibilities, many of which can be viewed on Peggy’s website (link above); just click on workshops, then scroll down to the Serendipity workshop and click on See more photos to view many different setting options.

-May 19 – Program: No Program Scheduled
+May 19 – Program: Becoming a Quilt Judge

 May 20 – Workshop: No Workshop Scheduled

 June 17 – Program: How Does It Get from an Idea to a Quilt